How to Poach the Perfect Egg (4 Ways)

 - When poached, remove the eggs from the poaching cups and place them onto toast.

-Choosing an Egg Poacher With Metal Cups
+Choose an Egg Poacher With Metal Cups

 Although egg poachers with plastic cups are good, egg poachers with metal cups are even better.
 However, finding metal cup egg poachers can be difficult because they are less common and a lot of the descriptions are misleading.